erigontech/erigon/cmd/integration/Readme.md

 ./build/bin/integration stage_trie --datadir=<datadir> --reset
 # Then run TurobGeth as usually.
 It will take 2-3 hours to re-calculate dropped db tables
 ```

+## ZKEVM concerns
+The approach when unwinding zkevm chains is slightly different as it is batch based.
+For this to work we read the last
+block of the batch passed as a flag and then this becomes the unwind point.
+We then delete all data for this block + 1.
+The logic for this varies from stage to stage as some deletes are inclusive so bear this in mind when working around unwinds
+in zkevm stages.